top of page

 Gear

 One of the best things about Breckenridge skiing vacations is that you can travel light.
-Instead of hauling your ski equipment to the resort, you can stop in any of their rental shops and pick out what you need.
-Ski rentals are also a great way to try out the latest gear before making a purchase.
+Instead of hauling your ski equipment to the resort, you can stop in any of their shops and pick out what you need.
+Renting skis is also a great way to try out the latest gear before making a purchase.

 Lift Tickets